StefanYuan/ProjectEuler/README.md

 Project-Euler
 ========
 This repo contains the problem-solving codes for PrjectEuler.

 All of these codes are coded by R language.

-Welcome to discuss the problem.
+Welcome to discuss the problems.

 Stefan Yuan